nicolaivicol/algorithms-course/Week1/README.txt

 Counting inversions in an integer array of size 100000 via MergeSort
+Answer: 2407905288